kt-krutarthtrivedi/Autonomous-Parking-Using-A--Search/README.md

 ## Report

-Please find the more detail on path depiction and algorithm's performance in the report below:
+Please find the more detail on path depiction and algorithm's performance in the [report.](https://github.com/kt-krutarthtrivedi/Autonomous-Parking-Using-A-Star/blob/main/media/Report.pdf)